Entanglement corner dependence in two-dimensional systems: A tensor network perspective: introduction

 where $S(A)$ measures the entanglement of $A$ with its environment (defined in Eq. (\ref{eq:vN})), $|A|, |\partial A|$ are $A$'s bulk (volume) and boundary (area) sizes, respectively, and $b_\text{vol},b_\text{area}$ are constants.
 Note that, typically, in the ground state of gapped or critical (gapless) systems, the entanglement scales as an area-law, i.e., $b_\text{vol} = 0$, and the leading term of the entanglement is proportional to $|\partial A|$~\citep{FradkinMoore2006,Eisert_area_law}. $b_A(\theta)$ is a subleading term representing the dependence of the entanglement on $\theta$, and may generally depend on $|A|, |\partial A|$.
 Refs.~\citep{corner_cft_Bueno_2015,corner_general_Estienne_2022} calculate it in several cases: In several gapped condensed matter systems such as fractional quantum Hall (FQH) systems, $b_A(\theta,|A|,|\partial A|)=b_A(\theta)$.
 The corner-dependent behavior of continuous systems is further studied in Refs.~\citep{corner_charge_flucts_Berthiere2023,corner_Crepel2021,wu2024cornerchargefluctuationsmanybody}.

 In our work, we use the iPEPS structure to show rigorously that in an iPEPS-represented state on a square lattice, a $\theta$-dependent term in the bond dimension term emerges, which does not depend on $|A|, |\partial A|$.
 We show that, upon averaging over the lattice orientation and origin position, the behavior of the emergent term approximates the dependence of $b_A(\theta)$ in gapped continuous systems, as obtained in Refs.~\citep{corner_cft_Bueno_2015,corner_general_Estienne_2022}.
 This is done by a simple counting argument.
+The total bond dimension of a subsystem of the iPEPS bounds the Schmidt rank of the reduced density matrix, and thus, in turn, bounds entanglement measures from above.
+Moreover, often the scaling of the total bond dimension with the system parameters is often similar to that of entanglement measures.
 We thus connect the analytical field theory arguments with the geometric properties of their discretized versions.

 The rest of this paper is organized as follows: In Sec. \ref{sec:entanglement_in_ipeps} we present background on the definition and properties of PEPSs, the entanglement measures used in this work, and the behavior of entanglement in PEPS-represented states.
 We then present the previously-predicted corner-dependent term in Sec. \ref{sec:corner-law}, and discuss its emergence on iPEPS-represented states.
 We then show, based on TN properties, that the corner-dependent term as predicted for gapped systems emerges in iPEPSs, with the full technical details relegated to the \myappendlink.
 We demonstrate our argument on general systems, as well as gauge-invariant systems in which the entanglement depends on the lattice corners crossed by the boundary~\citep{FeldmanSuperselection2024}.
 We conclude in Sec. \ref{sec:conclusion}.